HillJustin/HillJustin.github.io/_posts/2025-07-27-HTA3PlatoRepublicSoul2.md

 ---
 layout: post
-title: HTA 3.2, Plato, "Republic," excerpts from Books I, II, and IV
+title: HTA 3.2, Plato, Republic, excerpts from Books I, II, and IV
-abstract: This episode is part two of five of the lecture series [HTA 3] on Plato's "Republic," excerpts from Books I, II, and IV.
+abstract: This episode is part two of five of the lecture series [HTA 3] on Plato's Republic, excerpts from Books I, II, and IV.
 podcast:
   episode: 32
   file: HTA3PlatoRepublicSoul2.mp3